by Karen & Grace Morris

-When a cat is afraid it fur will stand on end.
+When a cat is afraid, his fur will stand on end.
 The cat will also arch its back.
 They are trying to look bigger and more threatening than what is scaring them.

 Cut off the rim of a paper plate.
 You will need two pieces approximately 7 inches long.

 Hold the two pieces together and cut a “M” shape on the cut end.
-Cut two of end at an angle so they look like the tips of bat wings.
+Cut two of ends at an angle, so they look like the tips of bat wings.